 — There is a physician at Civic Assistance committee, who may refer patients for additional tests or specialist consultations, if needed.
 We have contracts with several medical institutions in Moscow, where we can refer patients for diagnostics and treatment.
 Unfortunately, our financial resources are limited, and sometimes we cannot help everyone.
 Nevertheless, we always try to quickly organize an urgent hospitalization and examination.

-- Thus, if we are talking about healthcare for migrants and refugees, there is no chance without support of a charitable organization?
+— If we are talking about healthcare for migrants and refugees, does that mean there is no chance for them to access care without the support of a charitable organization?

-- Exactly!
+— Exactly!
 In addition, these people are in difficult financial situation.
-They struggle to buy food, not to mention using commercial healthcare.
+They struggle to buy food, not to mention using paid healthcare.
 Such non-governmental organizations are a great help.

 Other difficulties include poor command of language and biased attitude to migrants and refugees.
-For example, a person can apply for refugee status, get an OMI policy, and go to a medical center.
+For example, a person can apply for refugee status, get national health insurance, and go to a medical center.
 But nobody has considered that this person speaks Russian poorly; 80% of people who come to Civic Assistance for help, do not or almost do not speak Russian.